AviatorIfeanyi/AviatorIfeanyi/README.md

 ### Hi there 👋
-## I am currently in developemnt.
+## I am currently in development environment.
 Keep an eye on this profile

 <!--
 **AviatorIfeanyi/AviatorIfeanyi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.